A potelyt.com – Photography & Imaging Resources

 Studio photographers will appreciate that the Nikon D500 (unlike the X Typ 113) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The D500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the X Typ 113 has been discontinued (but can be found pre-owned on ebay).
-There has not been a direct replacement model for the X Typ 113 from Leica.
+Both the X Typ 113 and the D500 have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Leica and Nikon.
 Further information on the features and operation of the X Typ 113 and D500 can be found, respectively, in the Leica X Typ 113 Manual (free pdf) or the online Nikon D500 Manual.

 ad